How Foundations Investing in Local Businesses can Help You Invest In Local Businesses

 Honeycomb has recently built some pretty valuable relationships with some philanthropic foundations investing in Main Street.
 Foundations like the A.L.
-Mailman Family Foundation, Souls Grown Deep, and the Jesse Ball DuPont fund are making it easier for small businesses of all kinds to grow.
+Mailman Family Foundation, Souls Grown Deep, and the Jesse Ball DuPont fund are making it easier for independently-owned businesses of all kinds to grow.

 *This blog post is for educational purposes only and should not be taken as investment advice.
 Investing is inherently risky, and investors should be prepared to lose some if not all of the investment.

-How are foundations helping small businesses?
+How are foundations helping local businesses?

 These foundations will then invest a sizable sum in the businesses that meet their criteria - usually around a $10,000 investment.
-This is HUGE for many of the small businesses that benefit from this.
+This is HUGE for many of the local businesses that benefit from this.
 It builds momentum for their campaign, encouraging more investments, and also makes it more likely that they’ll hit and exceed their minimum fundraising goal.

 What does this mean for me as an investor?

 The foundation’s investment helps to mitigate that risk by investing a large sum and encouraging more investment as a result.
-It means that small businesses in demographics where their neighbors may not be able to afford to invest in them, or may not know how, have the ability to use our platform and be successful on it!
-Furthermore, it allows small businesses to raise more money than would otherwise be possible without the foundation’s investment - this means they have more money to work with and be able to grow their business with, instead of having to piece together the rest of the funding they need from other sources.
+It means that local businesses in demographics where their neighbors may not be able to afford to invest in them, or may not know how, have the ability to use our platform and be successful on it!
+Furthermore, it allows local businesses to raise more money than would otherwise be possible without the foundation’s investment - this means they have more money to work with and be able to grow their business with, instead of having to piece together the rest of the funding they need from other sources.

 For you as an investor, it means that once you perform your own due diligence (which you can do by reviewing the investment materials and asking the business owner questions), you can be more confident in investing in a small business.
 It’s more likely that they will hit their minimum funding goal and your investment will be put to use.
 Plus, the business has the ability to raise more money than perhaps possible before, which sets them up for success.